‘Dark woke’: what it means and how it might help Democrats

 From our morning news briefing to a weekly Good News Newsletter, get the best of The Week delivered directly to your inbox.

-The objective of the dark woke agenda is to subvert the qualities that people think made wokeness cringe — the virtue policing, the polite ‘when they go low, we go high’ posturing,” said Kieran Press-Reynolds at GQ.
+The objective of the dark woke agenda is to “subvert the qualities that people think made wokeness cringe — the virtue policing, the polite ‘when they go low, we go high’ posturing,” said Kieran Press-Reynolds at GQ.
 The left is now trying to “go Joker mode to make Democrats cool again.”

 Dark woke is a “meme with amorphous contours,” said Unherd.
 Sometimes, it is “merely rhetorical,” other times, it “offers serious strategies to challenge MAGA with a dose of its own post-liberal medicine.”
 Either way, it is “rooted in the same demand posed by grassroots Democrats to the party establishment: throw some punches, or we’ll primary you into oblivion.”

 Some Democrats are all in for the harsher rhetoric.
-Being able to “use this strategy of being raw and unapologetic and unabashed about our beliefs is something our base really wants,” said Chi Ossé, the Brooklyn councilman whose “meme-fluent, sometimes confrontational presence” on X has put him “on the radar of national Democratic organizers,” per the Times.
+Being able to “use this strategy of being raw and unapologetic and unabashed about our beliefs is something our base really wants,” said Chi Ossé, the Brooklyn councilman whose “meme-fluent, sometimes confrontational presence” on X has put him “on the radar of national Democratic organizers,” said the Times.

 Others say there is a “line that Democrats should be sure to toe as they ramp up their attacks,” said the Times.
 You do not have to be “cruel to be sharp,” said Annie Wu Henry, a communications strategist who has worked with Rep. Alexandria Ocasio-Cortez (D-N.Y.), to the outlet.
 “We can be bold, we can be petty, we can be punchy and still have a moral compass.”
 Democrats “don’t have to replicate the right’s formula.”